-All operations (namely additions and multiplications) needed for the IDA have to be carried-out using the irreducible polynomial arithmetic (IPA) where integers are viewed as polynomials over some finite field Z_p , p is a prime number (see the Appendix of [2] for a more detailed discussion and for a complete example).
-Taking p = 2(an obvious choice for digital applications), integers are represented as polynomials with binary coefficients.
-For instance, the hexadecimal digits from 0 to 15 are represented in IPA as follows:-
+All operations (namely additions and multiplications) needed for the IDA have to be carriedout using the irreducible polynomial arithmetic where integers are viewed as polynomials over some finite field Z_p , p is a prime number (see Appendix-B for a more detailed discussion and for a complete example).
+Taking p = 2 (an obvious choice for digital applications), integers are represented as polynomials with binary coefficients.
+For instance, the hexadecimal digits from 0 to 15 are represented as follows:-